NixOS/nixpkgs/.github/R-RYANTM-HELP.md

 ## Automated Cross-Check

-- In the future, the r-ryantm _might_ gain the capability of auto-merging updates, if tests are available and they pass.
+- In the future, r-ryantm _might_ gain the capability of auto-merging updates, if tests are available and they pass.
 - So please consider adding automated tests to your packages.
 - Those tests also free you from the need to do the Manual Cross-Check above.